oxystin/homebridge-haier-air-conditioner/README.md

 - Getting and setting swing mode
 - Getting and setting wind level
 - Reacting to changes made by using AC's remote

+## Supported Models:

+Since I have the opportunity to test only one model of air conditioner, please indicate [here](https://github.com/oxystin/homebridge-haier-air-conditioner/issues/3) your model if it works.

+- AS09QS2ERA-W